TwilioDevEd/automated-survey-spring/README.md

 ![Webhook configuration](https://raw.github.com/TwilioDevEd/automated-survey-spring/master/screenshots/webhook-conf.png)

-Give your number a call, answer the questions about bears and then go to:
+Give your number a call, answer the example questions and then go to:

 ```
 http://localhost:8080/